Ashwani Kumar Sharma (Punjab politician): Early life

-Ashwani Kumar Sharma did his early schooling from Vivekananda Model High School, Pathankot and went to do his graduation from Guru Nanak Dev University in Bachelor of Arts.
+Ashwani Kumar Sharma received his early schooling at Vivekananda Model High School, Pathankot and later received a Bachelor of Arts from Guru Nanak Dev University.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+1,40,66,533 as an overall financial asset and Rs. nil as financial liability.

 Politics

 Sharma was involved with RSS.
 During his college days in Pathankot, he was a member of ABVP.

 After a successful term he was appointed General Secretary BJP Punjab from 2007 to 2010.
 Meanwhile, he became Chairman of District Planning Board Gurdaspur.
 He was made State President in 2010.

 He was made the President B.J.Y.M.
 (Pb) in 2004.
 After a successful term he was appointed General Secretary BJP Punjab from 2007 to 2010.

+As of July 7, 2025, Ashwani Kumar Sharma was appointed the working president of the Bharatiya Janata Party's (BJP) Punjab unit.
+Sharma is also a sitting Member of the Legislative Assembly (MLA) for the Pathankot seat in the Punjab Legislative Assembly.

+The decision to appoint Sharma was made by BJP national president J.P.
+Nadda and was effective immediately.
+Sharma previously served as the state unit's president and was replaced by Sunil Jakhar in July 2023.
+His new appointment is a move toward eventually replacing Jakhar, who had already resigned from the post in September 2024 but was asked to continue until a replacement was named.

+Sharma's new role is seen as a way to prepare the party for the 2027 Punjab Assembly polls, with organizational changes expected.

 MLA

 He became Chairman of District Planning Board Gurdaspur.
 He was elected as BJP Punjab State President in 2010.
 Under his leadership party performed exceptionally well in 2012 legislative elections by winning all the Vidhan Sabha seats for BJP in Dist.
 Pathankot and contributed in building SAD-BJP alliance and was able to repeat the coalition government in Punjab after 43 years and also became member of legislative assembly in 2012.

 He was elected as MLA in 2022.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.